AvaProtocol/OAK-docs/_docs/setup-collator-node.md

   --collator \
   --force-authoring \
   --execution=wasm \
-  --state-cache-size=0 \
   -- \
   --execution=wasm \
   --no-telemetry
 ```

-It's important that we keep the state-cache-size to 0 for now.
-It causes downstream node issues down the road which will require more overhead for the node operator.

 #### Option 3: Docker users
 If you're using a Linux box, you can simply run the following for Turing: